minorua/Qgis2threejs/docs/source/Exporter.rst

    Sets opacity of DEM object.
 100 is opaque, and 0 is transparent.

-* Transparent background (With map canvas image or layer image)
+* Transparent background (When map canvas image or layer image is chosen)

    Makes image background transparent.

-* Enable transparency (With image file)
+* Enable transparency (When image file is chosen)

    Enables image transparency.